vgaj/misc/PhoneHomeMonitor/README.md

 # Purpose
-Monitor NIC is promiscuous mode to identify services making http and https connections.
+Monitors a NIC in promiscuous mode to identify if something is "Phoning Phone" to check for updates etc.
-This is a WIP.

 # Installation
 This requires pcap to run so:
-On Ubuntu: apt-get install libpcap-dev
+* On Ubuntu: apt-get install libpcap-dev
-On Centos: yum install libpcap-devel
+* On Centos: yum install libpcap-devel
-On Mac: brew install libpcap
+* On Mac: brew install libpcap
-On Windows: choco install winpcap
+* On Windows: choco install winpcap

+# Building
+mvn package

 # Running
-sudo java -jar phonehomemonitor-0.0.1-SNAPSHOT.jar http://localhost:8080/
+sudo java -jar target/phonehomemonitor-0.0.1-SNAPSHOT.jar http://localhost:8080/